inductiva/inductiva/README.md

 ## Simulators

-**Inductiva API** has available several open-source simulators ready to be used via a Python interface.
-Users familiar with the simulators can easily start to run simulations using their previously prepared simulation configuration files.
+**Inductiva API** has available several open-source simulators ready to use via a Python interface.
+Users familiar with the simulators can easily start running simulations with their previously prepared simulation configuration files.
 In this way, they can take advantage of performant hardware to speed up their simulation and exploration.

 ### Simulators Available